 1. Email Art History Abroad to say you wish to register:

-2. Follow this link to the Arts Society website to apply (Applications accepted from February 1, 2019):
+2. Follow this link to the Arts Society website to apply (applications are now open):

 N.B.
 ON NO ACCOUNT fill in our Summer Course or Gap Year application form unless you intend to come on a course whether or not you are the successful winner of the Scholarship.